DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 The public function betaDelegatedTransfer and betaDelegatedTransferBatch allow an approved party to transfer GTSG on the end user's behalf given a signed message from said user.
 Because EIP-865 is not finalized, all methods related to delegated transfers are prefixed by Beta.
-Only approved parties are allowed to transfer PAXG on a user's behalf because of potential attacks associated with signing messages.
+Only approved parties are allowed to transfer GTSG on a user's behalf because of potential attacks associated with signing messages.
 To mitigate some attacks, [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) is implemented which provides a structured message to be displayed for verification when signing.
 ```